rgitzel/fitbit-influxdb/README.md

 # fitbit-influxdb
-export deviced data from FitBit into InfluxDB
+export device data from FitBit into InfluxDB